Gove stokes environmental anger by approving first new coal mine in 30 years

 He granted planning permission for what would be the the first new site in the UK in 30 years after years of delay from the Government.

-The Department for Levelling Up, Housing and Communities (DLUHC) said the coal from the mine near Whitehaven, to be known as Woodhouse Colliery, will be used for the production of steel and not for power generation.
+The Department for Levelling Up, Housing and Communities (DLUHC) said the coal will be used for the production of steel and not for power generation.

 Friends of the Earth described it as an “appalling decision” that will damage the fight against the climate crisis while not replacing Russian coal.